 Your Guide To The Remote Work Salaries [INFOGRAPHIC]

-Work from home benefits are many and well-documented (check here whether remote work is suitable for you).
+Location agnostic work benefits are many and well-documented (check here whether remote work is suitable for you).
 The advent of remote work has liberated us from the drudgery of the office cubicle, the overbearing manager and not to mention, the painful bumper-to-bumper commute.
-Probably the most appealing aspect of remote work is that it allows the remote worker to chase remote work and pay all around the world.
+Probably the most appealing aspect of remote work is that it allows the remote worker to chase the jobs and pay all around the world.
 This has become even more possible by the advent of borderless banking systems like Transferwise and Payoneer and other similar remote work tools.

 But before marking out all the pay hotspots for remote work, there are a few factors to consider when it comes to remote work pay.

-[bctt tweet=”More than one-third of employees will be engaging in some type of work from home in 10 years.” username=”remote_how”]
+“More than one-third of employees will be engaging in some type of work from home in 10 years.”

 The Ins and Outs of Remote Worker Pay

 There are many factors that determine how much a company is willing to pay a remote worker.
 There are the usual determinants of industry, experience, skills, pay clout and reputation.
 A less appreciated pay driver in the remote work community is location.
 And not just between countries but between cities in the same country.
 A web designer in San Francisco will attract a higher salary than a counterpart in say Miami, even though they perform the same job and deliver the same quality.
 Not fair, right?
 Isn’t remote work supposed to be about flexibility and smashing down barriers?
 Yes and no. It’s just economics.
 For example, the cost of living varies from city to city and country to country.